Binternet/dog8myhomework/.github/SECRETS.md

   - Example: `hello-world-cluster`
   - Note: Requires AWS credentials with EKS permissions

+### Database Configuration

+- **`RDS_PASSWORD`** (Required)
+  - Password for the RDS MySQL database
+  - Used for: Database connection authentication
+  - Must be more than 8 characters
+  - Example: `MySecurePassword123!`
+  - Note: This will be stored as a Kubernetes secret

+- **`RDS_INSTANCE_ID`** (Optional, defaults to `hello-world-mysql`)
+  - RDS instance identifier to connect to
+  - Used for: Finding the correct RDS instance
+  - Example: `hello-world-mysql`
+  - Note: If not set, the workflow will try to find an RDS instance with "hello-world" in the name

 ### Deployment Configuration

 - **`NAMESPACE`** (Optional, defaults to `default`)